 - Cotton may not work for very high temperatures

-The BSX flame-resistant welding jacket comes in a black color with stylized flame logos on the sleeves.
+The BSX flame-resistant welding jacket comes in black with stylized flame logos on the sleeves.
 It’s made of lightweight cotton to protect you against sparks,

 A scribe pocket on the left side gives you easy access to small items you need at the ready.
-Consider putting writing tools here so you can mark your lines ahead of a welding job.
+Consider putting writing tools here to mark your lines ahead of a welding job.

 Sturdy snaps keep the jacket securely closed down the front and along the sleeves.
 A snap towards the top secures the collar.
-Additionally, snaps and straps let you adjust the jacket’s width along the sides to expand or contract the jacket depending on your exact size.
+Additionally, images and straps let you adjust the jacket’s width along the sides to expand or contract the jacket depending on your size.

 The black material may not work well for outdoor jobs despite the lightweight cotton fabric.
-This jacket does protect you from arc welding, the most intense kind of welding you can do.
+This jacket protects you from arc welding, the most intense welding you can do.
 However, this jacket also resists flames to a point.